ProjectRecommend/docs/design-docs/final/SRS_final.md

 ## 3.1 User Interfaces <a name="eir-ui"></a>

 User interface is implemented in PyQt that is a python library.
 There is one front page which interacts with user.
 It is divided into frames for different functions.
-There may be

 #### UI Mockup
 ![](https://raw.githubusercontent.com/ProjectRecommend/docs/master/design-docs/final/images/mockup.png)